GeoscienceAustralia/sira/docs/source/ch03_installation.rst

 Running the Core SIFRA Code
 ===========================

+The code needs a setup file for configuring the model and simulation scenario.
-For the purposes of discussion, it is assumed that the name of the configuration file is ``config_x.conf``, and it is located in the directory ``/Users/user_x/sifra/simulation_setup/``.
+It can be in any of three formats: `ini`, `conf`, or `json`.
+The code first converts any setup file to json first before running.
+For the purposes of discussion, it is assumed that the name of the configuration file is ``config_x.ini``, and it is located in the directory ``/Users/user_x/sifra/simulation_setup/``.

 The software can be run from the command line using these simple steps: